 There are all kinds of ways to celebrate Independence Day.
-You can go the traditional route and have a picnic or cookout, or you can get creative by singing songs, putting on historical plays, or making your own decorations.
-If you’re looking for ways to celebrate Independence Day, keep reading for some festive ideas.
+You can go the traditional route and have a picnic or cookout, or you can get creative by singing songs, making decorations, and even putting on historical plays.
+If you’re looking for ways to celebrate the Fourth of July, keep reading for some festive ideas!

 Make this Independence Day tradition your own unique experience.
-Make a red, white, and blue berry cake and bring along a red, white, and blue picnic blanket or tablecloth.
+Make a red, white, and blue cake and bring along a picnic blanket or tablecloth in the same colors.
 You can also lay out three different tablecloths or blankets to achieve an American flag effect.
 Pack all-American dishes like apple pie and potato salad.
 There are all kinds of picnic themes that will fit the celebratory mood, from a period costume party to a 1950s-style “Americana” picnic.

-At the picnic, play games, fly a patriotic kite (weather permitting), or play the quintessential American game – baseball.
-Frisbee is another popular picnic game.
+At the picnic, play games, fly a patriotic kite (weather permitting) or play the quintessential American game – baseball.
+Frisbee is another favorite picnic game.

 Decorate your house inside and out to celebrate Independence Day.
 Strings of lights aren’t just for Christmas; in red, white, and blue, they make a festive summer decoration.
 Fly a flag in your yard or from your porch.
 Make decorative crafts, such as red, white, and blue paper chains or window stickers with your kids.

 - Pinwheels on stakes in the yard in red, white, and blue or flag patterns

 - Red, white, and blue balloons tied to the mailbox, porch, or other areas of the house and property

 - Red, white, and blue streamers in the house and on the porch

 Just remember to be responsible with your outdoor decorations – it’s not patriotic to litter!